WVU-RMS-Capstone/WVU_RMS_Frontend/README.md

 # WVUPlayersCompanion

+Packages and how to Install:
-New Packages: npx expo install react-native-reanimated , npm i "react-native-ui-lib" Background Color in App.tsx implemented to Dark Mode
+  npx expo install react-native-reanimated npm i "react-native-ui-lib"

+Background Color in App.tsx can be changed to Dark Mode

 How to Access DB: